-Ignition Interlock Devices for All Offenders Child Endangerment Law Open Container Law of the number of other laws.
+Ignition Interlock Devices for All Offenders Child Endangerment Law Open Container Law

 Note: No credit is given for laws that are subject to secondary enforcement.
-Please refer to page 12 for law definitions.
-See "States at a Glance", beginning on page 39, to determine which laws states lack.
+Please refer to page 13 for law definitions.
+See "States at a Glance", beginning on page 40, to determine which laws states lack.